Heather Cameron (professor): Social Entrepreneurship

 Cameron is the founder of multiple social enterprises in education and is a leader in the sport for social development movement.
 In 2000, she founded Boxgirls International using boxing as a tool for girls’ empowerment and community cohesion, with programs in Germany, Kenya, and South Africa.
 It has been cited as a case study in social entrepreneurship by the IOC and UN Women.

 She is a leader in the Sport for Social Development movement and was a founding member of the "Sport for Social Change Network" in East and South Africa and was an early advisory board member to the International Foundation for Women's Sports "Women Win” initiative.

-Boxgirls was a project of Camp Group which provided consulting services and expertise to schools, nonprofits, and non-governmental organizations.
-They delivered training, mentorship, and social programs, especially focused on young people from marginalized backgrounds, to improve their skills and opportunities, for example in Kenya and South Africa.
+Boxgirls is a project of Camp Group, a think and do tank founded in 2013, that helps communities overcome critical social problems, and provides consulting services and expertise to schools, nonprofits, and non-governmental organizations.
+They deliver training, mentorship, and social programs, especially focused on young people from marginalized backgrounds, to improve their skills and opportunities, for example in Kenya and South Africa.
 In 2016, Camp Group won the Google Impact Challenge Germany for its educational app for refugee children.
 Boxgirls has been included as a case study by the IOC and UN Women.

 Her more recent initiatives include Girls in the Lead and RespAct, both of which promote equity, education, and participation through sports and community engagement.
 She works with the German International Development Cooperation on behalf of the German and Afghan governments to support girls education and sport in Afghanistan.

 At Washington University in St. Louis, Cameron manages the Social Entrepreneurship and Innovation Lab, which works on questions of community advancement through entrepreneurship.

 Research

-Cameron’s research spans social entrepreneurship, social innovation, education, and impact investing.
+Cameron's research spans social entrepreneurship, social innovation, education, and impact investing.
 She has published with the Federal Reserve Bank of St. Louis on social finance and is principal investigator on Capital Access Prosperity, a project funded by the Kauffman Foundation to explore equitable funding models for Black and Latinx entrepreneurs.